 Repurposing Liberty Falls

 I use the pewter Liberty Falls figures on my O27 train layout.
 The scale is about what I look for, and they’re just about the least expensive metal figures out there.
 The era isn’t quite what I would like but Americans dressed in that style for many decades, so it works.
 I picked some up at a train show sometime around 2008 or 2009, and it took a while for me to figure out what they were, but I was glad I did.
+My formula for painting them is easy for even a non-artist to follow.

 Even though you won’t find Liberty Falls in retail stores anymore, secondhand items are plentiful on Ebay.
 What I tend to do is just look for large assorted lots of the figures when I decide I want more.
 I rarely pay more than $2 per figure, including shipping.